 5 Gut Friendly Vegetables to Feed Your Microbiome

-Spring vegetables like leeks, asparagus, and onions are some of the gut-friendliest veggies around.
-They're among the high-fiber foods (a.k.a., the prebiotics) that your gut microbes crave and key components of Microbiome Diet.
+Spring vegetables like leeks, asparagus, and onions are among the high-fiber foods (a.k.a., the prebiotics) that your gut microbes crave and are key components of Microbiome Diet.

 Keeping your friendly gut bacteria well-fed helps them help you.
 And they've got a lot on their plate.
 They manufacture serotonin and vitamins B12 and K, fight pathogens, prep and protect the immune system, maintain gut health, and regulate metabolism, to name just a few responsibilities.
 To really thrill your beneficial microbes, consider cooking your fresh veggies with a lighter touch.
 Soft, overcooked veggies are broken down and digested before the good bacteria can get at 'em.
 So leave a little crunch.
 Also, eat further down the stalks -- for example, not just the soft tips of the asparagus but the more fibrous stems, too.

 OK, let's get to the recipes.
 Here are 5 gut-friendly spring veggies and some top-rated recipes that feature them:

 Mild-tasting leeks are members of the onion family and are typically used just like onions as a flavor base for soups, stews, and other long-cooking dishes.